xplshn/alicelinux/docs/install.md

 ```

 ### Root password
-Set password for `root` user:
+Set the password for the `root` user:
 ```
 # passwd
 ```

 ### Networking
-You might wanna setup networking first before reboot later.
+You might want to set up networking before rebooting.
 Use `wpa_supplicant` and `dhcpcd`.
 ```
 # apkg -I wpa_supplicant dhcpcd
 ```